-IRS identifies lay rostered leaders (which includes Deacons for the purpose of IRS definition) as employees.
+IRS identifies lay leaders as employees.
 Congregations are responsible, therefore, to see that the appropriate FICA obligation is met.

-The office of the ELCA Secretary advises that Deacons, due to the nature of their work and the IRS definition of clergy, are not eligible to receive as part of their pay a housing allowance.
+The office of the ELCA Secretary advises that Deacons, due to the nature of their work and the IRS definition of clergy, are not eligible to receive part of their pay as a housing allowance.